MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 ---
-title: Enrich email summaries with insights from your application (preview)
+title: Enrich email summary with content suggestions from your application (preview)
-description: Enhance email summaries in Outlook by using Copilot for Sales and insights from your own application, sourced from CRM systems such as Dynamics 365 or Salesforce. ms.date: 05/29/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Enhance email summaries in Outlook by using Copilot for Sales with content suggestions from your own application, sourced from CRM systems such as Dynamics 365 or Salesforce. ms.date: 05/29/2024 ms.topic: article ms.service: microsoft-sales-copilot